onflow/flow/flips/20201310-storage-fees.md

 ### Storage Fees Smart Contract

-The new `StorageFees` smart contract will be created.
-It will use the `FlowFees` contract to collect storage fees.
-The `FlowServiceAccount` contract will be used as a wrapper around `StorageFees` contract to keep all the service functionality in one place.
+Each account will have a public `StorageCapacity.depositStorage` capability and a private `StorageCapacity` resource on predetermined paths.

+The `StorageCapacity` resource will be defined on the `StorageFees` smart contract:
+- has a `storageCapacity` field which defines how much storage can the account holding this resource use.
+- has a `FlowVault` with Flow that was used for paying for this storage.
+This vault cannot be accessed by anyone except the `StorageFees` smart contract.
+The exception is the balance of this flow vault which should be readable by anyone.
+- has an array of pairs of UInt64, UFix64 `purchases` used for keeping track of how much storage was purchased for how much flow.
+- has a `depositStorage` function that can only be used by the `StorageFees` smart contract (is this possible?):
+    - it should increment the `storageCapacity` field deposit into the `FlowVault` and append to `purchases`

-The `StorageFees` smart contract will have the following responsibilities:
+The `StorageFees` smart contract will also have the following responsibilities:

 - Definitions:
     - `minimumStorageUnit`: define the minimum unit (chunk) size of storage in bytes.
 Storage can only be bought (or refunded) in a multiple of the minimum storage unit.
-    - `minimumAccountStorage`: defines the minimum amount of `storage_capacity` an address can have. `minimumAccountStorage` is a multiple of `minimumStorageUnit`.
+    - `minimumAccountStorage`: defines the minimum amount of `storage_capacity` an address can have and also the amount every new account has. `minimumAccountStorage` is a multiple of `minimumStorageUnit`.
     - `flowPerByte`: defines the cost of 1 byte of storage in FLOW tokens.
     - `flowPerAccountCreation`: define the cost of purchasing the initial minimum storage in FLOW tokens.
+    - `refundingEnabled`: defines if accounts can refund storage
+- `minimumAccountStorage`, `refundingEnabled`, `flowPerByte` and `flowPerAccountCreation` should be able to change in the future.
 - Functions:
-    - `purchaseMinimumStorageForAddress(payer, address)`:
+    - `setupStorageForAccount(paymentVault, authAccount)`:
-        - The payer pays for the minimum storage needed by the address.
+        - The paymentVault should have funds for the minimum storage needed by the address.
-        - Check if `storage_capacity` is already present on the address (if so panic).
+        - Check if `StorageCapacity` is already present on the account (if so panic; account already bought some storage).
-        - Set the `storage_capacity` to `minimumAccountStorage`.
-        - Using `FlowFees` deduct `flowPerAccountCreation` from the payer.
+        - Create the `StorageCapacity` resource with `minimumAccountStorage` and put the `paymentVault` into it.
+        - Put this `StorageCapacity` resource onto the account with a corresponding receiver.
-    - `purchaseStorageForAddress(payer, address, amount)`:
+    - `purchaseStorageForAddress(paymentVault, address, amount)`:
         - The payer pays for extra storage needed by the address.
-        - Check if `storage_capacity` is present on the address (if not so panic).
+        - Check if `StorageCapacity` is present on the address (if not so panic; account needs to buy initial storage first).
         - Check if amount is divisible by `minimumStorageUnit` (if not panic).
-        - Increment `storage_capacity` by amount.
-        - Using `FlowFees` deduct `flowPerByte` x amount from the payer.
+        - Check if correct amount of funds were provided by `paymentVault`.
+Should be `flowPerByte` x amount
+        - Using `StorageCapacity.depositStorage` on the destination account, increment its `StorageCapacity.storageCapacity` and deposit `paymentVault` into `StorageCapacity.FlowVault`.
-    - `refundStorage(account, amount)`:
+    - `refundStorage(authAccount, amount)`:
         - The account refunds its own purchased storage to its own vault
-        - Check if `storage_capacity` is present on the address (if not so panic)
+        - Check if `StorageCapacity` is present on the address (if not so panic; account needs to buy initial storage first)
-        - Check if amount is divisible by `minimumStorageUnit` (if not panic)
+        - Check if `amount` is divisible by `minimumStorageUnit` (if not panic)
-        - Check if `storage_capacity` - amount >= `minimumAccountStorage` (if not so panic)
+        - Check if this would put account below `minimumAccountStorage` (if so panic)
-        - Decrement `storage_capacity` by amount
-        - Using `FlowFees` add `flowPerByte` X amount to the payer
+        - If account refunds too much storage capacity (it is using more than it has left) the transaction will fail anyway, so no need to check for that.
+        - Using `StorageCapacity.purchases` to determine how much Flow to return, withdraw from `StorageCapacity.FlowVault` edit `StorageCapacity.purchases` and reduce `StorageCapacity.storageCapacity`
+        - return the withdrawn vault

+The `StorageFees` smart contract needs to cover four cases:

+1. When creating a new account, `StorageFees.setupStorageForAccount` will be called wit the `AuthAccount` of the account to setup:
+    - A `StorageCapacity` resource needs to be added int accounts private storage with the `minimumAccountStorage` and the `FlowVault` used as payment.
+    - A Capability to get the value of `storage_capacity` needs to be added to accounts public storage
+2. When purchasing more storage for an account:
+    - Accounts `StorageCapacity.storage_capacity` needs to increase
+    - Accounts `StorageCapacity.FlowVault` needs to increase
+    - Accounts `StorageCapacity.purchases` need to be appended to (for the purposes of correctly refunding storage)
+3. When refunding storage.
+    - Accounts `StorageCapacity.purchases` should be updated
+    - A `FlowVault` should be returned
+4. For convenience of use it should be possible to add a snippet of code to any transactions that does the following:
+    - checks if a certain account is over storage capacity
+    - if it is buy the minimum amount of storage (divisible by `minimumStorageUnit`) that puts the accounts storage used under capacity.

 ### Register Migration